Categorial Independence and L\'evy Processes: L evy processes in tensor categories

-\section{L\'evy Processes in Tensor Categories}
+\section{L\'evy processes in tensor categories}

-In this section we define comonoidal systems and present two important inductive limit constructions which have been considered for many different examples.
-In the context of Hilbert modules these constructions have been described by Bhat and Skeide \cite{BhSk00}, who also refer to them as first and second inductive limit.
+In this section we define comonoidal systems and categorial L\'evy processes.
+We present two important inductive limit constructions which have been considered for many different examples and to which we give a unifying framework.
+In the end, these allow us to reconstruct under suitable conditions a categorial L\'evy process from its comonoidal system, which we like to think of as an analogue of the family of marignal distributions of a classical L\'evy process.
+In the context of Hilbert modules these constructions have first been described in full detail by Bhat and Skeide~\cite{BhSk00}, who also refer to them as first and second inductive limit.